The Perfect Oatmeal Raisin Cookies

 Equipment

-• 1 Medium Cookie Scoop, optional
+• 1 Cookie Scoop, optional.
+Medium or Large

 • 1-2 Large Half Sheet Baking Trays